dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmMergeLocalMWLWithStatus:

     :ref:`Merge Local MWL With Status(s) <dcmMergeLocalMWLWithStatus>`",string,"Only consider MWL items with one of the specified Scheduled Procedure Step Status codes.
 If absent, MWL items with any Scheduled Procedure Step Status are considered.

-Enumerated values: SCHEDULED, ARRIVED, READY, STARTED, DEPARTED, CANCELED, DISCONTINUED or COMPLETED.
+    Enumerated values:

+    SCHEDULED

+    ARRIVED

+    READY

+    STARTED

+    DEPARTED

+    CANCELED

+    DISCONTINUED

+    COMPLETED

     (dcmMergeLocalMWLWithStatus)"
     "